darrengtan/aa_capstone_project/sample-project-proposal-master/README.md

 [Details][phase-four]

 ### Phase 5: Searching for Blogs and Posts (~2 days)
-I'll need to add "search" routes to the Tournaments controller.
-On the Backbone side, there will be a `SearchResults` composite view has "TournamentsIndex" and `TournamentSummary` subviews.
-These views will use plain old "tournaments" collections, but they will fetch from the new "search" routes.
+I'll need to add `search` routes to the Tournaments controller.
+On the Backbone side, there will be a `SearchResults` composite view has `TournamentsIndex` and `TournamentSummary` subviews.
+These views will use plain old `tournaments` collections, but they will fetch from the new `search` routes.

 [Details][phase-five]